SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions

 \section{Broader Impact}

-Our work introduces a novel perception-inspired paradigm for improving the MLLM's understanding of images by simulating human perceptual strategies.
+Our work introduces a novel perception-inspired paradigm for improving MLLMs' understanding of images by simulating human perceptual strategies.
 Compared with methods that rely on retraining the original model, our method is simple and training-free, requiring no additional training data and enabling plug-and-play deployment.

 Beyond visual illusions, this paradigm may also inspire new perception-driven strategies for more complex tasks, including fine-grained image analysis and video understanding, which enables its broader applications across diverse visual understanding tasks.